pielstroem/statistics_for_humanists/_posts/2021-07-25-Binomial_Test.md

 Well, and if the reality we observe seems unlikely under a certain assumption, our null hypothesis, our temporarily accepted belief in random chance, this assumption may be flawed and we can see our observation as evidence against it.
 The concept of null hypothesis and *p*-value can be summed up as

-> proiding evidence for influencing effects by demonstrating, that something unlikely happened by chance.
+> proiding evidence for influencing effects by demonstrating, that the things we observed very unlikely happened by chance.

 The thing you really have to wrap your head around is: After making an observation, we assumed in the first place that something is odd with this proportion, that some mechanism has influenced it.
 But to examine that, we have to artificially assume randomness, because we can model that mathematically, and demonstrate how unlikely our observation would be under that contrary assumption.